beiweitemderbeste/fullstackopen_translation_de/part_1/part_1c.md

 > Now the button's attribute which defines what happens when the button is clicked - onClick - has the value () => setCounter(counter + 1).
 The setCounter function is called only when a user clicks the button.

-Jetzt wird das Buttonattribut onClick, das definiert, was passiert, wenn der Button geklickt wird, auf () => setCounter(counter + 1) gesetzt.
+Jetzt wird das Buttonattribut onClick, das definiert was passiert, wenn der Button geklickt wird, auf () => setCounter(counter + 1) gesetzt.

 > Usually defining event handlers within JSX-templates is not a good idea.
 Here it's ok, because our event handlers are so simple.